New Zealand Sea Cadet Corps: Parade Nights

 Every unit holds Parade Nights around 2–3 hours long weekly during school terms.
 Each parade night usually begins and ends with a parade.
 The starting parade is used to inspect uniforms, and to inform the cadets on the parade night's activities.
 The final parade to inform the cadets on upcoming events in the unit.
 Between the parades, the cadets undergo classroom, or practical instruction.

 Shooting

 Units conduct regular range training with smallbore rifles.
 Some units have their own armories and ranges at their parade hall.
 Cadets must pass a DFTT (Dry firing training test) before being allowed on the range.
 Each year the Smitt Trophy shooting competition is held between all the Sea Cadet Units in New Zealand.

 Ceremonial Parades & Events

-Participating in community activities such as Anzac Day, Armistice Day and Sea Sunday services are part of a Navy Cadet unit routine.
-They are often asked to participate in public events which help us raise a community profile.
+Participating in public events and community activities such as Anzac Day, Armistice Day and Sea Sunday services are part of a Navy Cadet unit routine.